First United Methodist Church (London, Ohio): Church building

 Continued growth produced a need for a fourth church building, and the third building was sold in the early 1890s.
 Buying a house at 52 N. Main Street, the congregation moved it to a nearby empty lot and renovated it for use as a parsonage.
 With the house's original location now empty, a larger church was erected on the site.
 At the time of its dedication on November 18, 1894, it had cost $45,000 to build.
 This church remains in use to the present day.
 Designed by the architectural firm of Crapsey and Brown, it was built in a combination of the Gothic Revival and Jacobean Revival architectural styles.
 The church's brick and sandstone walls rests on a foundation of sandstone; they are topped with an asphalt roof, and the building is decorated with wooden and glass elements.

 Recognition

 In 1996, First United Methodist was listed on the National Register of Historic Places because of its well-preserved historic architecture.

 Today, First United Methodist is a part of the Capitol Area South District of the West Ohio Conference of the United Methodist Church.
-As of 2019, it is served by Pastor David Leckrone and Associate Pastor Seth Evans.
+As of 2026, it is served by Pastor David Leckrone and Youth Director Katelyn Hannah.